City of Liverpool F.C.: 2016–2019: North West Counties years

 The club played their first game away to Prestatyn Town of the Cymru Alliance on 9 July 2016 in a pre-season friendly, which resulted in a 3–2 win.
 An unbeaten start throughout August in the NWCFL inaugural season boded well for the season, until a 2–1 defeat at Daisy Hill in early September.
 However, a 2–1 win away to Whitchurch Alport in November saw the team reach the top of the league and they remained in the promotion race until late into the season.
-The club missed out on automatic promotion in the end, but secured a place in the playoffs after finishing 4th.
-In December 2016, the club secured a 2.5-year sponsorship agreement with local social housing provider Regenda Homes.
+The club missed out on automatic promotion in the end, but secured a place in the playoffs after finishing fourth.
+In December 2016, the club secured a two and a half year sponsorship agreement with local social housing provider Regenda Homes.

 The club reached two cup finals in their first campaign, defeating Widnes 4–0 on aggregate to reach the final of the NWCFL First Division Challenge Cup, and then overturning a two-goal deficit against Chadderton before eventually winning a penalty shoot-out to reach the final of the NWCFL League Challenge Cup.
 They faced Sandbach United in the First Division Challenge Cup final on 1 May 2017 in Runcorn; Jamie McDonald scored the only goal of the match, which led the club to win its first ever trophy.
-They defeated Whitchurch Alport 1–0 in the playoff semi-final and beat neighbours Litherland REMYCA 3–0 in the final, also facing Premier Division side Barnoldswick Town in the final of the League Challenge Cup and winning the game 3–2 on penalties, despite being reduced to 10 men and subsequently 9 men after Matthew Williams was sent off in the 1st half and Kevin McEllin was sent off in the 1st period of extra time.
+They defeated Whitchurch Alport 1–0 in the playoff semi-final and beat neighbours Litherland REMYCA 3–0 in the final, also facing Premier Division side Barnoldswick Town in the final of the League Challenge Cup and winning the game 3–2 on penalties, despite having two players sent off.
 The match finished 1–1 aet.
-City of Liverpool FC became only the 2nd team in the history of the North West Counties League to win the historic Cup double after Cammell Laird did the same in season 2004–05.
+City of Liverpool FC became second team in the history of the North West Counties League to win the Cup double after Cammell Laird did the same in season 2004–05.